User Decision Guidance with Selective Explanation Presentation from Explainable-AI: Background

 \subsection{XAIs for deep learning models}

 While various methods such as Fuzzy Logic and Evolutionary Computing have been introduced to IDSSs, this paper targets IDSSs with Deep Learning (DL) models.
-IDSSs driven by DL models are capable of dealing with high-dimensional data such as visual images and are actively studied in diverse fields (finance~\cite{KRAUS201738}, automation~\cite{9280654}, health care~\cite{10.1371/journal.pone.0213007}).
-Due to their blackbox nature, explainability for DL models is also an area of active research~\cite{ijcai2020p395,CONFALONIERI2021103471}, and this can potentially offer benefits for IDSSs.
+IDSSs driven by DL models are capable of dealing with high-dimensional data such as visual images and are actively studied in diverse fields \cite{KRAUS201738,9280654,10.1371/journal.pone.0213007}.
+Due to their blackbox nature, explainability for DL models is also an area of active research, and this can potentially offer benefits for IDSSs.

 There are various forms of explanations depending on the nature of the target AI.
-Common explanations for visual information processing AIs include presenting saliency maps~\cite{samek2016evaluating} and bounding boxes~\cite{6875957,zhang2018visual}.
+Common explanations for visual information processing AIs include presenting saliency maps.
 The class activation map (CAM) is a widely used method for visualizing a saliency map of convolutional neural network (CNN) layers~\cite{Zhou_2016_CVPR}.
 It identifies the regions of an input image that contribute the most for a model to classify the image into a particular class.
-Updated CAM methods are proposed by subsequent studies~\cite{8237336,8354201,jiang2021layercam}.

 Language is also a common modality of XAIs, and free-text explanation is becoming rapidly available thanks to the advance of LLMs~\cite{wiegreffe-etal-2022-reframing}.
 LLMs can generate \textit{post-hoc} explanations for AI predictions.
 Here, post-hoc means that the explanations are generated after the AI's decision-making process has occurred, as opposed to \textit{intrinsic} methods that generate explanations in an integral part of that process~\cite{8466590}.
-Though post-hoc methods are not guaranteed to explain the actual decision-making of an AI model, they have an advantage in that the performance is not affected because they do not regulate the architecture of the explained model.